 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.

 In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
-To withdraw your consent, please contact the Group Company Secretary.
+To withdraw your consent, please contact the Drivers Ledger.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.

 The Board of Directors has made the decision that the EWM Group of Companies shall not appoint a Data Protection Officer.
 This decision will remain under regular review.
 However, the Group GDPR Steering Committee led by the Group Company Secretary shall oversee compliance with this privacy notice and other aspects of GDPR compliance and the Group Company Secretary shall report to the EWM Group Board on issues relating to GDPR compliance for the Group, while day to day responsibility is delegated from the EWM Group Board to the Group GDPR Steering Committee the ultimate responsibility for compliance with GDPR shall rest with the Group Board (EWM (Topco) Limited and EWM (2011) Limited as the immediate parents of the trading companies.